Fifth in a series

 “By mid-summer, Nomo had won over all of Major League Baseball,” Scully noted in the documentary.

-“…He bridged two cultures through baseball,” Koufax added, “and best of all, he got to live every boy’s dream.”
+“…He bridged two cultures through baseball,” Scully concluded, “and best of all, he got to live every boy’s dream.”

 FOLLOW THE SERIES HERE: